kaist-plrg/consensus-spectec/README.md

   - `Output_Time_*.csv`: Execution time for each client
   - `Output_Status_*.csv`: Status code for each client
   - `Differences_*.csv`: SSZ file differences between clients (core result showing where clients disagree)
+- Coverage reports (when `--enable-coverage` is used):
+  - Per-test-case coverage: `<output_dir>/<test_case>/<client>/report/`
+  - Accumulated coverage: `<output_dir>/total-node-coverage/<client>/report/`
+  - Final accumulated coverage: `<final_output_dir>/<client>/report/` (when using `--generate-final-coverage`)

 **Note:**
 - SSZ file comparison across clients is always performed automatically
 - The `Differences_*.csv` file is the primary result showing where clients disagree on state transition results
 - **Teku behavior**: Teku creates empty SSZ files on failure.
-The script automatically removes these empty files to ensure accurate comparison results.
+The script automatically removes these empty files to ensure accurate comparison results
+- When using Docker, all output files are saved to the local `./results/` directory via volume mount
+- Coverage data files are automatically cleaned up when `--cleanup-after-report` is used

 **Prerequisites:**
-- Run `init_beaconnode.sh` first to build all clients
+- Build Docker image: `docker build -t eth2test:coverage --target coverage .`
 - Test cases with `pre.ssz`/`pre.ssz_snappy` and `blocks_*.ssz`/`blocks_*.ssz_snappy` files

-**Note:** This script requires the modified clients built by `init_beaconnode.sh`.
+**Note:** This script requires the modified clients built by the Dockerfile.
 The modifications ensure compatibility across different client implementations for differential testing.
+The Docker environment provides a reproducible setup with all necessary dependencies and coverage tools pre-installed.

 ### License